YonghaoZhao722/YeastSAMDoc/docs/index.md

 - **Registration** - Aligning shifted images

 For any issues, feel free to email us at [sc22yz3@leeds.ac.uk](mailto:sc22yz3@leeds.ac.uk) or [Zhouyuan.Zhu@tufts.edu](mailto:Zhouyuan.Zhu@tufts.edu).

+## Dataset
+The dataset used for training and validation can be found at Zenodo: https://zenodo.org/records/17199688, including DIC and the masks.

 ## Quick Start